bvgastel/clippy/README.md

 - [x] read clipboard
 - [x] set clipboard
 - [x] show message on desktop (with `notify-send`, on WSL use `powershell.exe`, on macOS use `osascript`)
+- [x] open URL in browser on desktop
 - [ ] view file on desktop
-- [ ] open URL in browser on desktop
 - [ ] copy file to/from desktop
-- [ ] support rendering part of a i3statusbar on desktop: cpu usage, memory usage, custom things, work queue like nq status (with remote queue)
+- [ ] support rendering part of a i3statusbar on desktop: CPU usage, memory usage, custom things, work queue like nq status (with remote queue)
 - [ ] remote dmenu session